 Getting pre-approved for a loan is one of the most brilliant things you can do when buying a car.
 It gives you the upper hand in negotiations with the dealership and lets you know exactly how much car you can afford.

 If you have a high-interest rate on your current car loan, refinancing before buying a house can save you money on interest.
-Refinancing at a lower interest rate will reduce the amount of interest you pay over the life of your loan and could also lower your monthly payments.
-Either way, getting pre-approved for a loan is a smart move that can save you money.
+Refinancing at a lower interest rate will reduce the interest you pay over the life of your loan and could also lower your monthly payments.

 Lenders consider your debt-to-income ratio one of the most critical factors when approving or denying your loan application.
 This is the percentage of your monthly income that goes towards debt payments.
 Mortgage lenders typically like to see a debt-to-income ratio below 36%, so if yours is higher, you may have trouble getting approved.

 Refinancing your car loan is one way to lower your monthly payments and get your debt-to-income ratio in a more favorable range.
-You can choose a longer loan term when refinancing, lowering your monthly expenses.
+You can choose a longer loan term when refinancing, reducing your monthly expenses.

 Refinancing your car loan can be a great way to save money on interest and reduce your monthly payments.
 When you refinance, you essentially take out a new loan with a lower interest rate and use the proceeds to pay off your existing loan.
 This can help you save money on interest over the life of the loan and may also make your monthly payments more manageable.